Shan-Mi/Star-Wars-Characters/README.md

 2. Would you do anything differently if you were to do it again?

 ## Solution
-1. Used Async and await to get and process data.
+1. Use Async and await to get and process data.

 2. Check API's JSON file's next property, use recursion to get all data.

 ```js
 const getCharacters = async () => {